FirentisTFW/widgetbook-entries-generator/README.md

        this.onTap});
    ```

-3. Code must use 2 spaces for indents (this is a default in Flutter).
+3. Code must use 2 spaces for indents (this is a default setting in Flutter).